HarshitJain2103/SnapShare/README.md

 ## 📜 License

-This project is licensed under a custom license.
-Commercial use, redistribution, or modification without the author's explicit permission is strictly prohibited ./LICENSE.
+This project is licensed under a [custom license](./LICENSE).
+Commercial use, redistribution, or modification without the author's explicit permission is strictly prohibited.

 ---